 Glycerin is the main moisturizing ingredient of Aquasoft cream.
 Glycerin is a natural, anti-aging substance used for the treatment of loss of elasticity, wrinkles, dryness, dark circles, and puffiness in the delicate eye area.
 Glycerin is a sweet, clear, odorless, thick liquid extracted from plant or animal fats.
-It is a natural substance that exists in all fats and oils and, due to its anti-aging and non-irritating qualities, should be an included on the ingredient list of any anti-wrinkle eye treatments and facial products.
+It is a natural substance that exists in all fats and oils and, due to its anti-aging and non-irritating qualities, should be included on the ingredient list of any anti-wrinkle eye treatments and facial products.

-Glycerin was first discovered by Swedish chemist Karl Wilhelm Sheele in 1783, being extracted from an olive oil.
+Glycerin was first discovered by Swedish chemist Karl Wilhelm Sheele in 1783, is extracted from olive oil.
 Sheele referred to it as “the sweet principal of fat.”
-It was first developed into a soap by French chemist Michel Eugene Chevreul in 1811.
+It was first developed into soap by French chemist Michel Eugene Chevreul in 1811.
 It was Chevreul who gave it the name “glycerin”.
 In the late 1950s, glycerin became a treatment for glaucoma of the eyes.
 Today, modern science has proven its effectiveness as an anti-aging remedy.
 Glycerin is used in luxurious soaps, moisturizing lotions, and anti-aging skin treatments due to its skin conditioning properties.

-The delicate facial skin and eye area is ones of the first places where signs of aging begin to appear.
+The delicate facial skin and eye area are ones of the first places where signs of aging begin to appear.
 The skin in the eye area is extremely thin and becomes thinner with age.
 This area has very little underlying fat, and what fat it does have loses its plumpness with age.
-Thinning makes the skin appear translucent (almost see through) revealing a bluish or reddish tint from blood vessels under the skin.
+Thinning makes the skin appear translucent (almost see-through) revealing a bluish or reddish tint from blood vessels under the skin.
 Other factors for aging are dryness, which damages elasticity, inflammation, which causes swelling, and facial expressions, which can leave lines.
 Thin skin, little underlying fat, damage due to dryness, inflammation, and facial expressions make the eye area highly susceptible to aging (dark circles, puffiness from irritation, and crease lines).
 Glycerin thickens skin, restores elasticity, restores moisture, and is an anti-irritant.

-Additionally, as skin ages the skin’s epidermal (topmost) layer becomes lacking in what is called AQP3 (aquaporin-3).
+Additionally, as skin ages, the skin’s epidermal (topmost) layer becomes lacking in what is called AQP3 (aquaporin-3).
 A deficiency in AQP3 results in dryness of the skin and loss of elasticity.
 AQP3 is a water/glycerol (glycerin) transporter within the skin.
 Topical (external) glycerin replacement through the use of a cream (a thick, liquid cosmetic preparation) or serum (a highly concentrated but thin-appearing cream or liquid) can help to correct a deficiency of AQP3 in aging skin.

 A 1988 study published in the Journal of Dermatology stated that glycerin reduced redness and irritation.
 This could relieve some of the puffiness and swelling associated with inflammation in the eye area.
-Because glycerin is found in the skin naturally, it is considered a “skin identical” ingredient (an ingredient that is the same as a substance already found in the skin).
+Because glycerin is found in the skin naturally, it is considered a “skin-identical” ingredient (an ingredient that is the same as a substance already found in the skin).
 Glycerin lubricates the intercellular matrix of the skin which means it fills the spaces in between the tissues responsible for holding the skin’s shape and providing smoothness to the skin’s texture.
 This will plump out facial expression lines.